GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 15.Explain why engineers need to work on communication

-### Ans:-Engineers, despite their strong technical skills, often overlook the importance of effective communication.
+Engineers, despite their strong technical skills, often overlook the importance of effective communication.
 However, in today's collaborative and complex world, strong communication skills are crucial for engineers in various ways

 **1. Collaboration and Teamwork:**